Selection and improvement of product formulae for best performance of quantum simulation: Discussion

+We have shown how to fairly compare the performance of product formulae with different numbers of factors and different orders.
+The optimal order of integrator to use depends primarily on the ratio $T/\epsilon$, the ratio of the total evolution time to the allowed error.
 This is because, as $T/\epsilon$ becomes larger, the error allowed for each individual time step becomes smaller, and the time steps must become shorter to make the error sufficiently small.
 That results in a larger overall number of time steps, and so a larger complexity.
-The higher-order integrators better reduce the error, with shorter time steps, and so for large $T/\epsilon$ that improvement more than compensates for the larger number of exponentials for the higher-order product formulae.
+The higher-order integrators better reduce the error with shorter time steps, and so for large $T/\epsilon$ that improvement more than compensates for the larger number of exponentials for the higher-order product formulae.
+For eigenvalue estimation there is an equivalent threshold in $1/\epsilon_H$, in terms of the allowed error in the eigenvalue.

-In our search for higher-order product formulae we found very large numbers of solutions at both 8th and 10th order.
-Our solution at 8th order improves over all prior 8th order product formulae that we found in prior work.
-The best 8th order product formula we have found is a \emph{processed} product formula, which means that in a long time simulation the kernel would be repeated many times, and the \emph{processor} would only be used at the beginning and end of the simulation.
-For applications in eigenvalue estimation the processor would not be needed at all.
-We found highly accurate solutions at 10th order, though they are outperformed by one result found in prior work that is extremely accurate.
-These product formulae greatly outperform the fractal product formulae of Suzuki, which are commonly considered in quantum simulation but require a large number of exponentials.

-We show via numerical testing for random Hamiltonians that there is a range of about \textbf{eight} orders of magnitude for $T/\epsilon$ where our new 8th-order product formula outperforms all other known product formulae.
-Moreover, our 8th order product formula can be further adjusted for smaller values of $T/\epsilon$ to provide another order of magnitude where it is optimal.
-This range includes reasonable combinations of parameters that one would use in applications.
-A lower-order formula would only be optimal for small simulations that are likely to be classically tractable.
-A 10th order formula would only be optimal for simulations well beyond the scale considered for quantum algorithms.

-A particularly important class of Hamiltonians is those corresponding to fermions (rather than just random), because those are relevant to simulations in quantum chemistry.
-Using the formula from Ref.~\cite{Low2022trotter}, those give a threshold for $T/\epsilon$ combined with norms of the matrices describing the fermionic system.
-As an example we consider parameters for the simulations from Ref.~\cite{rubin2023quantum}, and estimate that the threshold for 10th order product formulae to outperform our 8th order product formula is about three orders of magnitude larger than the largest simulations considered there.
-Those simulations are already expected to require more than $10^{13}$ Toffolis, so even larger simulations where 10th order product formulae are optimal would be well beyond the scale that could be realistically implemented on foreseeable quantum computers.